Guidance on land transactions for Land Transaction Tax.

 - an option.

-A chargeable interest is an interest in land, so this would not include moveable items within the property or on the land such as fittings (e.g. curtains, carpets and furniture).
+A chargeable interest is an interest in land, so this would not include movable items within the property or on the land such as fittings (e.g. curtains, carpets and furniture).
 However, what are commonly referred to as fixtures, are to be treated as part of the chargeable interest.
 For example, fitted kitchen cupboards and baths and toilets are to be treated as part of the chargeable interest.
+Further guidance can be found in LTTA/2261.

 LTTA/2020 Exempt interests